transdryad/chime-lang/README.md

 Language Reference: (note that all sharps are referred to by their enharmonic equivalent - so instead of C#5, Db5)

 Chords are considered to be any notes that begin at the exact same time, not notes that are playing together eventually.
+Chords can be spread across different tracks and instruments.
+Duplicate notes in a chord are ignored.

 For a file to be considered a chime program, it must contain a primitive 'header' with the following chords:
 C5, E5, G5, C3, E3, G3, followed by C7, E7, G7, C3, Eb3, G3.
 No other notes may play during the header.